ffund/ml-notebooks/notebooks/9-fine-tune-rock-paper-scissors.md

 :::

 ::: {.cell .markdown }
-Also, we'l use data augmentation:
+Also, we'll use data augmentation:
 :::

 ::: {.cell .code }